Young woman sitting and smiling while talking to her peers during a seminar

 Who is this course for?

-This is a rewarding course for anyone interested in learning about psychoanalytic ideas and their application to the arts, politics, and literature.
-You may do this course out of general interest, be considering future clinical training or already be a practising clinician who wants to inform your professional practice.
+This is a rewarding course for anyone interested in learning about psychoanalytic ideas and their application to culture, society, the arts, politics, and literature.
+You may do this course out of a general interest in learning more about psychoanalysis and applying it to your own areas of interest and professional expertise, be considering future clinical training or already be a practising clinician who wants to inform your professional practice.

 This course is a good option for those unsure about whether they would like to work with children or adults, before deciding to study on our Psychodynamic Psychotherapy or Child and Adolescent Psychoanalytic Psychotherapy courses.

-We have welcomed students from a variety of backgrounds including law, medicine, the arts and journalism.
+We have welcomed students from a wide-range of personal and professional background since the early 2000s including students with backgrounds in social care, architecture, law, medicine, the arts and journalism.
 Many have taken this course to gain a substantial and wide-ranging introduction to psychoanalysis and its applications.

 Course details